chjfth/dailytools/cmd-batch/vsproj-VSPG/readme.chj.txt

 * Be little intrusive, so we can apply it team-wide.
 * Extensibility of the framework is fairly OK.
 * Co-existence with other Pre-build/Post-build actions.

+==== How to deploy? ====

+The key is to know how to "bootstrap" these .bat files.
+To do this, we need to configure Visual Studio project files(.vcxproj or .csproj) to execute the _VSPG\VSPG-Start9.bat at its Pre-build stage and Post-build stage.

+Please see comments in VSPG-Start9.bat to know the exact command-line to write.